About the Bible

 locations in Palestine, over a period of centuries.
 Each wrote with

 the goal of promoting his/her own religious views.
 A fifth individual

 cut and pasted the original documents in to the present Pentateuch.

 gospels claim to have been eyewitnesses of Jesus' ministry.
 Yet most

 liberal theologians believe that the gospels were written during the

-period 70 to 100 CE by anonymous writers who had only second-hand or third-hand knowledge
+approximate interval 66 to 110 CE by anonymous writers who had only second-hand or third-hand knowledge

 about Jesus, and who incorporated oral material that had materialized after Jesus' death.